 CORMORANTS AND SHAGS (PHALACROCORACIDAE)

 Taxonomically, a cormorant and a shag is a distinction without a difference.
 The family Phalacrocoracidae consists of 40-odd species with a worldwide distribution and, despite the common name, all of them currently reside in the genus Phalacrocorax according to most taxonomic resources.
-That universal cormorant latin epithet roughly translates to “bald raven”, a reference not to the lack of feathers on what is generally a crested head, but to the large white cheek patch on the face of the prototypical cormorant.
-The one known in North America as Great Cormorant, but in Europe as the definitive article.
-This unoriginal concept of naming every big black bird some sort of raven – itself the original big, black bird – informed the common name too, as “Cormorant” is a contraction of the latin corvus marinus, or “sea raven”.
+That universal cormorant Latin epithet roughly translates to “bald raven”, a reference not to the lack of feathers on what is generally a crested head, but to the large white cheek patch on the face of the prototypical cormorant.
+The bird is known in North America as Great Cormorant, but in Europe as the definitive article.
+This unoriginal concept of naming every big black bird some sort of raven – itself the original big, blackbird – informed the common name too, as “Cormorant” is a contraction of the Latin corvus marinus, or “sea raven”.

 Great Cormorants, Spain, by James Meehan

 Shags on the other hand, while being hilarious to our non-birding anglophile friends, don’t appear to be taxonomically distinct, and the term is generally used to describe only the smaller, stubbier-billed, cormorants.
 Shags do, however, typically have a jaunty tuft of feathers on the head, or at least the original shag, Eurasian Shag, does, which differentiates it from the plainer original cormorant.